Ryaen16/Mental-Illness-unemployment/README.md

 ## 🧪 Usage
 1. Import the dataset into your MySQL.
 2. Run the provided SQL scripts in sequence:

+I have downloaded this dataset from Kaggle.com named as "Unemployment and mental illness survey" by Michael Corley, MBA, LSSBB, CPM.
    - Create the database
    - Use the database
    - Execute scenario-based queries